 P3.
-What is the relationship of this person to the head of this house hold?
+What is the relationship of this person to the head of this household?

-Head

 Wife of head

-Son or daughter of head

 Other-Write in:

 Household.-A household consists of all the persons who occupy a housing unit.
 A house, an apartment or other group of rooms, or a single room, is regarded as a housing unit when it is occupied or intended for occupancy as separate living quarters.
 Separate living quarters are those in which the occupants do not live and eat with any other persons in the structure and in which there is either (1) direct access from the outside or through a common hall, or (2) a kitchen or cooking equipment for the exclusive use of the occupants.